s269731/PULSeBS-Team8/README.md

 - sudo docker run -p 3000:3000 -p 3001:3001 se2team8/pulsebs-team8:v1

 ## Version v0
-For the very first version, we used docker-compose.
+For only the very first version, we used docker-compose.
 So, you need to:
 - download the code of this repository with **tag v0**
 - in the folder of the code, execute: *docker-compose pull*